Eight Legged Freaks: Alternate beginning

 The alternate beginning is an extended version in which Harlan does a broadcast promoting the mall after which Norman sees Wade approaching the driver of the toxic waste barrels before having the barrels put in the basement, directly in the mines.

 Alternate ending

 In the alternate ending after the mines are blown up, the townsfolk walk down a road to get help.
 They meet up with Pete and Harlan who were walking through the desert.
-Pete trying to convince Harlan the spiders were not aliens.
+Pete tries to convince Harlan the spiders were not aliens.
 Afterward, Sam and Chris kiss as the scene ends.

 Release

-The teaser trailer debuted in October 2001 attached to Thirteen Ghosts, Scooby-Doo and Queen of the Damned.
+The teaser trailer debuted in October 2001 attached to Thirteen Ghosts and Queen of the Damned.
 The film was originally going to be released on March 15, but the date was moved because of the competition of Fox's family-friendly film Ice Age.

 Reception

 On Rotten Tomatoes the film has an approval rating of 48% based on reviews from 145 critics, with an average rating of 5.44/10.
 The site's consensus states: "This homage to the B-movies of the '50s has a promising first half, but runs out of ideas in the second".
 On Metacritic the film has a score of 53% based on reviews from 32 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film a grade "B−" on scale of A to F.

 Roger Ebert of the Chicago Sun-Times gave it 3 out of 4 and wrote: "Has laughs, thrills, wit, and scary monsters, and is one of those goofy movies like Critters that kids itself and gets away with it."